Westlife discography

 In 2012, the Official Charts Company listed Westlife 34th amongst the biggest-selling singles artists in British music history.
-They are currently the sixteenth overall biggest group of all time.
-As of April 2018, the group has sold more than 55 million records worldwide.

-They accumulated a total of 26 top ten hits including 16 number one singles as lead artist and as featured artist, 8 number one albums and 13 top 5 albums in the United Kingdom alone.
-20 out of 29 singles as lead artist and as featured artist they have released in the United Kingdom have certifications from 1999 to 2022.
-They are also currently ranked twenty-fourth with most number ones albums of all time.
+They are currently the sixteenth biggest group of all time overall.
+They are also currently ranked twenty-sixth with the most number ones albums of all time.
 They have had 36 number-one albums worldwide.
-This earned them the following Guinness World Records: first to achieve seven consecutive number-one singles in the UK, most singles to debut at number one on the UK chart and top selling album group in the United Kingdom in the 21st century.
+This earned them the following Guinness World Records: first to achieve six consecutive number-one singles in the UK, most singles to debut at number one on the UK chart, and the top-selling album group in the United Kingdom of the 21st century.
 Despite their success, Westlife never managed to break into the United States, achieving only one hit single in 2000, their debut single "Swear It Again", which peaked at number 20 on Billboard Hot 100 and was certified Gold.